 “Lieutenant Blackhawk, thank you for delivering our new prospects,” she purred.
 “We have a pen in the back for their… evaluation.
 Would you drive them there?”

 “Of course, ma’am.”

 “Clara will meet you.”
 The madame nodded at the same young whore, who curtsied again.

-The street was littered with boxes, rock piles, and stacks of discarded timber.
+Barrels, rock piles, and stacks of discarded timber littered the street.
 Other wagons impeded his advance, distracting him as he maneuvered the cage cart around them to the alley.
 There, he encountered smelly old barrels and puddles of piss.
-It made the main street look tidy.
-Amongst the things that blocked his way were deliveries that hadn’t been taken indoors yet and a pile of clean straw.
-He was amazed they had not been stolen.
-Then again, he didn’t know who protected these enterprises.
+Amongst the things that blocked his way were deliveries that hadn’t been taken indoors yet, including a pile of clean straw.

-Glancing back, a defiant Little Soldier was studying him.
+Glancing back, a defiant Little Soldier studied him.

 Deep in a recess formed by surrounding buildings, he spied the pen and Clara, who squinted and shaded her eyes from the sun.

-Blackhawk started to drive away.
-The cage was still unlatched.
-He stopped almost immediately, a frown on his face.
-Dismounting to examine the horse’s leg, he whispered, “Little Soldier, see that pile of straw?
+After only half a block, he stopped.
+With a frown on his face, he dismounted to examine the horse’s leg.
+Then he whispered, “Little Soldier, see that pile of straw?
 Your da would want you to hide there like you did in the woods.
 Go, I’ll be back when it’s dark.”

-He finished checking each leg, then went back to close the cage.
+He finished checking each leg and went back to close the cage.
 She was gone.

 You are something.